aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

 The IdP evaluates administrator-defined policy for the token exchange request and determines if the application (client) should be granted access to act on behalf of the subject for the target audience & scopes.

-IdP may also introspect the authentication context described in the SSO assertion to determine if step-up authentication is required.
+The IdP may also introspect the authentication context described in the SSO assertion to determine if step-up authentication is required.

 ## Response